Navigating Group Home Requirements in California for Future Owners

 Mandatory Training

-Group home employees must complete initial training as well as ongoing education programs in areas such as:
+Staff must complete both initial and ongoing training in areas such as:

 Safety and Health Standards